amiriry/pyAlgo/README.md

-All algorithms - I want to have all the algorithms explained here
+List of all algorithms -